phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option can be used for resetting the Phoronix Test Suite user configuration file to its default state.
 #### user-config-set
 This option can be used for setting an XML value in the Phoronix Test Suite user configuration file.

-## Web / GUI Support
-#### gui
-Launch the Phoronix Test Suite HTML5 web user-interface in the local GUI mode (no remote web support) and attempt to auto-launch the web-browser.
-THIS FEATURE IS CURRENTLY EXPERIMENTAL AND NO LONGER ACTIVE DEVELOPMENT.
-See Phoronix Test Suite Phoromatic as an alternative web UI approach.

 ## Phoromatic
 #### start-phoromatic-server